scalamolecule/molecule-web/docs/database/transaction/update.md

 ## Multiple filters

-Combine filters to make even more specific selections of entities to be deleted:
+Combine filters to make even more specific selections of entities to be updated:

 ```scala
 // Update likes of persons with age between 30 and 45